 Gear and Supplies

 Before heading out on longer hikes or adventures, make sure you have the necessary gear and supplies for both you and your puppy.
 A well-fitting harness or collar with identification tags is essential for their safety.
 Consider using a long leash or retractable leash to give your puppy more freedom while still maintaining control.
-Bring poop bags, treats, and a water bowl to ensure their comfort and well-being during the trip.
+Bring poop bags, treats, and a portable water bowl to ensure their comfort and well-being during the trip.

 Checking the Weather